sfromm/ansible-omdistro/README.md

 there are a number of variables to control the behavior of **OMD** and **Check_MK**.

+- **omdistro_use_inventory**: Whether to use Ansible inventory when populating list of devices to monitor.
 - **omdistro_use_ssl**: Whether to force SSL when connecting to the frontend via Apache.
 Will copy a simple Apache configuration to redirect non-SSL connections to SSL.
 Defaults to `no`, but you are